 Lack of sufficient soil moisture is another common cause of bolting.

-Plants may also bolt due a lack of nutrients, disease problems, or insect
+Plants may also bolt due to a lack of nutrients, disease problems, or insect infestations.

-If your plant us under stress, due to any other factor, the cure is simple....
+If your plant is under stress, due to any other factor, the cure is simple…. eliminate the stress.

-Grow cool weather crops in spring and fall, avoiding mid-summer's heat.
+Grow cool weather crops in spring and fall, avoiding mid-summer heat.

 So, your plant has gone to seed.
-Now you want to harvest and save the seeds.
+That’s not all bad news.
+Now you can harvest and save the seeds.

 Find out How to Harvest and Save Seeds